MTBishop/Portfolio/README.md

 * Submit an updated GitHub profile with pinned repositories featuring Project 1 and two exemplary assignments.✔

-* Submit an updated resume❌❌❌
+* Submit an updated resume✔

 * Submit an updated LinkedIn profile✔